DanielBGomez/BilgeStatsPit/README.md

 Upon completion of that section, we continue with the "**Best Champions**" section by requesting the same information but ordered by the '**winrate**' ( **'sum (wins) * 100 / $ allgames'** ) also limited by 10.
 Then with the **Summary Table** that contain the same information requested above but this time for each existing champion, adding the most picked **Summoner Spells** and **items**.

+And with all the information stored that way, the other sections took much less time to request information.

 ### Summoner Spells and Items query
 To get the most popular items and Summoner Spells, create four more tables in the database: